rubino25/RatOS/site/docs/configuration/chamber_heater.md

-# RatOS 2.1 Chamber heater control
+# Chamber Heater Control

 RatOS comes with a built in chamber heater control that supports 3 differenct scenarios.

 - [1.
 Bed heater](#1-bed-heater)
 - [2.
 Internal heater](#2-internal-heater)
 - [3.
 External heater](#3-external-heater)

 ## Prerequisites

 - Make sure to configure your slicer according to the [official RatOS slicer configuration](../slicers.md)

 ## 1. Bed heater

 RatOS uses by default the bed heater to heat the chamber, the hotend thermistor or a chamber thermistor will be used to wait for the initial chamber temperature.

 - if no `temperature_sensor chamber` is defined, the hotend thermistor will be used to wait for the initial chamber temperature.

 ### Configuration

-*Make sure to name your devices after this example configuration.*
+_Make sure to name your devices after this example configuration._

 ```
 [temperature_sensor chamber]
 sensor_type: ATC Semitec 104GT-2